 On the north side of Public Safety is Seamen's Bank, the original Tradesmen's Park and then Noon's property, which is the site of several small commercial activities.
 At this point, Route 6A branches off on the left (western side) of Route 6 and runs through North Truro Center into Provincetown.
-Just before North Truro Center is a vineyard and distillery, which is open year-round.
+Just before North Truro Center is Atlantic Spice and Truro Vineyards of Cape Cod, both of which are open year-round.